Codisto LINQ & Shopify - 3 step quick start guide

 Codisto LINQ will use product identifiers (UPC/EAN/ISBN) in Shopify and attempt to automatically match your products with existing listings on Amazon and find an ASIN for you.
 If you have previously created your own listings and they exist in Amazon Seller Central, then Codisto LINQ will attempt to match the SKU code from your ecommerce platform with the SKU code that exists in Seller Central and retrieve the existing ASIN.
 Please note - SKU code match is only possible for products that are on Seller Central - it is not possible to match SKU codes from your ecommerce platform with products in the general Amazon catalog (i.e. those not in YOUR Seller Central) because Amazon doesn't use SKU code product identifiers.

 If a match is found, the product’s ASIN will be visible and the Amazon status toggle button becomes active allowing you to ‘enable’:

-The flashing Codisto LINQ icon means the listings are being created, and when completed will either turn blue if the listings have been successfully created, or red in the case of an error (click on the icon to read the error from Amazon).
+Once you save using the white Amazon save button (top left), the flashing Codisto LINQ icon means the listings are being created, and when completed will either turn blue if the listings have been successfully created, or red in the case of an error (click on the icon to read the error from Amazon).